 Dealing with fertility issues can lead to financial problems, depression, anxiety, and strained relationships.
-At work, this can translate to poor performance and decreased productivity as well as increased absenteeism—things that are all bad for business.
+At work, this can translate to poor performance and decreased productivity as well as increased absenteeism—all things that are bad for business.

 How can fertility benefits help?